akhand227/credit-default-prediction/README.md

-# credit-default-prediction
+### Predicting Defaulting Rate of Users for next Credit Card Payment

-Given certain parameters predict the chances of a client defaulting on his/her next credit card payments.
+**Aim:** Given certain parameters predict the chances of a client defaulting on his/her next credit card payments.